sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/6_Templating_Engines_and_Dynamic_content/84_EJS.md

 Note:
 - We don't (need to) specify/set path to partials using JS code.
 EJS looks in folder containing the template, we can construct the path from there (as we did here).
 - Of course, passing `path` and `__dirname` as props to construct path to partial would still work, since `include()` does accept an absolute path. **Not needed generally, just mentioning that it's possible**.
+- EJS can be used without Express too, and also in the browser.
+[See - experiment with SSG with EJS](https://github.com/exemplar-codes/templating-engines-w-express-js/commit/e8f6cd62e4156c0420444b33bf0771e423e17ad1).

 ## Examples
 ```ejs